-Using a few key building blocks, you can make it much easier for yourself.
+You can make it much easier for yourself if you follow these simple steps.
 Then, you will look confident, feel confident and ultimately become confident about public speaking.

-6. Talk to one person at a time – Unless you really are a politician who needs to win thousands of votes, beware of declaiming to the masses.
-Instead imagine your talk as a conversation with one person at a time.
-When you use the language, the structure and the phrasing that you would when talking to one person, you will find it much easier to give your talk.
+- Talk to one person at a time – Unless you really are a politician who needs to win thousands of votes, beware of declaiming to the masses.
+Instead imagine your talk as a conversation – one person at a time.
+You will find it much easier to give your talk when you use the same language, structure and phrasing that you use when talking to one person.

-7. Use short sentences and short words – Winston Churchill said ““Short words are best and old words when short are the best of all.”
+- Use short sentences and short words – Winston Churchill said “Short words are best and old words when short are the best of all.”
 Edit your talk to use shorter, simpler phrases and words.
 The simpler you can make it, the more authoritative and confident you will sound.

-9. Look people in the eye – When you have eye contact not only is it more interesting for your audience, but it helps you adjust to the pace of your audience.
+- Look people in the eye – When you have eye contact it is (1) more interesting for your audience, and (2) helps you adjust to the pace of your audience.
 Aim to speak to one person for each sentence or two.

-10. Practise – You can make yourself confident through practice.
-Psychological research has shown that those who pretend to be confident eventually become more confident.
-So, learn how to look confident and then continue so you fake it until you make it.
+- Practise – You can make yourself confident through practice.
+Psychological research says that those who pretend to be confident eventually become more confident.
+So, learn how to look confident and then continue.
+Fake it until you make it.